Office Hunger Games: How to Handle Conflicts With Your Remote Colleagues

 Make Sure That Conflicts Do Not Start

 The best way of managing conflict is by making sure that it does not start to begin with.
-Maintain that human connection with your employees and show that you care about them and not just about what they produce.
+Instead, maintain that human connection with your employees and show that you care about them and not just about what they produce.

-As we’re trying to limit our exposure to COVID-19, we cannot organize monthly or weekly catch-up meetings at a venue or host employees at a social event, we need to be creative about maintaining that human interaction.
+As we’re trying to limit our exposure to COVID-19, we cannot organize monthly or weekly catch-up meetings at a venue or host employees at a social event.
+So we need to be creative about maintaining that human interaction.

 A great way that we’ve seen some companies maintain connections with employees is with care packages.
 Food can affect your mood, and in times of stress, the default option becomes the unhealthy one.
 So, if you want to make sure that your employees are eating correctly, why not send them a fruit basket or a healthy meal they can pop into the microwave?